OCA/account-financial-tools/account_chart_update/readme/USAGE.rst

-The wizard, accesible from *Accounting > Settings > Update chart of accounts*, lets the user select what kind of objects must be checked/updated, and whether old records must be checked for changes and updates.
+The wizard, accessible from
+*Accounting > Configuration > Settings > Update chart template*,
+lets the user select what kind of objects must be checked/updated, allows to set the order of fields matching to be checked/updated and whether old records must be checked for changes and updates.

 It will display all the objects to be created / updated / deactivated with some